This post may contain affiliate links to help the reader find relevant products. We get commissions for purchases made through links.

 Best to completely eliminate artificial trans fats from your diet and food menu.
 You can find artificial trans fat in the ingredient list marked as partially hydrogenated oils.

 By looking into fats comparison table, we see that olive oil has the most monounsaturated fats that contributes to overall health.
 Good thing about olive oil it has low amount of unhealthy saturated fats.

 |Type of Oil or Fat||Polyunsaturated (%)||Monounsaturated (%)||Saturated (%)|

 Conclusion on Olive Oil Fats

-Always remember to avoid the trans fats, limit the saturated fats, and replace with essential polyunsaturated & monounsaturated fats!
+Always remember to avoid trans fats, limit the saturated fats, and replace them with essential polyunsaturated & monounsaturated fats!
 As for fat presence, you should know that healthy fats are liquid at room temperature, not solid.

 If you use good quality extra virgin olive oil which is full of monounsaturated fat, you will gain great benefits for heart health.
 Olive oil also contains vitamin E, vitamin K, and potent antioxidants needed for your organism and well-being.
 According to scientists, extra virgin olive oil has multiple health benefits, one of the main ones is associated with a lower risk of heart disease and death in those with a high risk of developing cardiovascular disease.

 - Extra Virgin Olive Oil vs Olive Oil